swiftlang/swift-evolution/proposals/0253-callable.md

 ### Alternative names for call-syntax delegate methods

-In addition to `call`, there are other names that can be used to denote the function call syntax.
+In addition to `call`, there are other words that can be used to denote the function call syntax.
 The most common ones are `apply` and `invoke` as they are used to declare call-syntax delegate methods in other programming languages.

 Both `apply` and `invoke` are good one-syllable English words that are technically correct, but we feel there are two concerns with these names:

-* They are new official terminology that need to be introduced.
-In [the _Functions_ chapter of _The Swift Programming Language_ book](https://docs.swift.org/swift-book/LanguageGuide/Functions.html), there is no mentions of "apply" or "invoke" anywhere.
+* They are officially completely new terminology to Swift.
+In [the _Functions_ chapter of _The Swift Programming Language_ book](https://docs.swift.org/swift-book/LanguageGuide/Functions.html), there is no mention of "apply" or "invoke" anywhere.
 Function calls are officially called "function calls".

 * They do not work very well with Swift's API naming conventions.
 According to